AndreadisStel/EnsembleClassifier/README.md

   and model uncertainty is significantly higher

-*This distinction motivated the use of a confidence-aware ensemble strategy, rather than a monolithic model optimized solely for global accuracy.*
+*This distinction motivated the use of a confidence-aware ensemble strategy, rather than a single model optimized for global accuracy.*

 ## Model Architecture